tlienart/tlienart.github.io/src/pages/csml/cvxopt/split.md

 1. the *Gauss-Seidel method*, writing $A=(L+D)+U$ with $L$ and $U$ lower and upper triangular respectively.

 Under some conditions, the corresponding fixed-point iterations converge (see also \cite{ortega00}).
-For instance if $A$ is symmetric, positive definite then Gauss-Seidel converges.
+For instance if $A$ is symmetric, positive definite or if it is diagonally dominant then Gauss-Seidel converges.

 <!-- Here's a short Julia script to see it at work: